oduameh/node-course/docs/Next/kupo.md

 It should say 'active'.

-If active, enable the service.
+If active, enable the service:

 ```
 sudo systemctl enable kupo.service
 ```

-Now allow connections to port `1442` for queries
+Now allow connections to port `1442` for queries:

 ```
 sudo ufw allow 1442/tcp
 ```

-Reload.
+Reload:

 ```
 sudo ufw reload
 ```

-Now see if it is working.
+Now check if everything is working.

-From a local terminal session on your machine (meaning not logged into your server).

-We are going to curl health metrics from your `kupo` endpoint.
+From a local terminal session on your machine (not logged into the server), use `curl` to request health metrics from your `kupo` endpoint:

 ```
 curl "http://yourserverip:1442/health"
 ```

-If everything is correctly configured, you will see output similar to this.
+If everything is correctly configured, you will see output similar to this:

 ![kupohealth](/img/kupohealth.png)

-The documentation for `kupo` can be found [here](https://cardanosolutions.github.io/kupo/#section/Overview).
-See what other endpoints and data you can grab from your chain indexer!
+You can find Kupo documentation [here](https://cardanosolutions.github.io/kupo/#section/Overview).
+Explore what other endpoints and data you can retrieve from your chain indexer.